anindyahepth/BatchNorm_in_Transformers_CV/README.md

 in the Feed Forward Netweork (FFN) component of a Vision Transformer (ViT).
 We call this a ViTBN (Vision Transformer with BatchNorm).

-Training on the FashionMNIST(FMNIST) and MNIST datasets from scratch, we see that Vit
+Training on the FashionMNIST(FMNIST) and MNIST datasets from scratch, we see that ViTBN is about 3-4 times faster compared to the vanilla ViT per epoch both during training and validation.